Whole Person Recovery

 - understand how services work in a 'payment by results' context.

 This is an exciting and ambitious piece of work that will require a 'whole RSA' approach.
 We hope to work closely with local Fellows in taking this work forward.
 We will add more information about the plans for the forthcoming work to these webpages over the coming weeks and months.
-In the meantime, if you would like to discuss the project in more detail or find out how to get involved, please email Stuart Taylor.
+In the meantime, if you would like to discuss the project in more detail or find out how to get involved, please email Susie Pascoe.

 The journey to Whole Person Recovery